khaosans/ddd-llm-claims/docs/CORRECTNESS.md

 ## Domain Invariants

-Domain invariants are business rules that must always be true.
+Domain invariants are business rules that must always be true (Evans, 2003).
 These are enforced at the domain model level to ensure correctness.
+Invariants are a core concept in Domain-Driven Design, representing constraints that must hold true for the domain model to be valid (Evans, 2003, pp. 125-150).

 ### 1. Claim Amount Invariant